STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 comments: true
 ---

+# Important Insights and Takeaways from the event

 ### Background Info on Alumini
 - Some of the aulumini graduated to UCs
 - Most of them are majoring or have some sort of knowledge and background in Computer Science